blaenk/blaenk.github.io/provider/notes/clojure.markdown

 Given the persistent, immutable nature of data structures in Clojure, it's safe and efficient to place them in channels.

+Broadcast channels can be created by creating a _mult_ channel from the source channel with the `mult` function.
+Other channels can _tap into_ the mult channel with the `tap` function, which copies the mult channel into an existing channel (i.e. mutates the channel).
+Data is sent through the source channel as usual.
+To stop listening into the mult channel, the `untap` channel is used with the mult channel and the end channel as arguments.

 # Macros

 Code in Clojure is represented as data structures, as was described in [homoiconicity](#homoiconicity).
 These structures are then evaluated depending on the data type's rules, such as most literals evaluating to themselves (integers, strings, keywords, etc.), symbols evaluating to the value in the var in some namespace, and lists to calls of functions, special forms, or macros.